Chat with us, powered by LiveChat ;

 • U.S. citizens enjoy a simpler path to Puerto Rican residency by demonstrating long-term living intent.

-• Non-citizens face a complex immigration route requiring visas and possibly a Green Card.
+• Non-citizens face a complex immigration route requiring visas and possibly a work permit or Green Card.

-• Bona fide residency in Puerto Rico is confirmed through presence, tax home, and closer connection tests, underlining a profound island commitment.
+• Bona fide Puerto Rico residency is confirmed through presence, tax home, and closer connection tests, underlining a profound island commitment.

-• Investing in luxury real estate greatly supports residency requirements, showing a tangible commitment to Puerto Rican life.
+• Investing in luxury real estate greatly supports residency requirements, showing a tangible commitment to living in Puerto Rico.

 Eligibility for Permanent Residency